-Bestselling author and canine behaviorist, Jean Donaldson, says:
+Bestselling author and canine behaviourist, Jean Donaldson, says:

-According to veterinarian and veterinary behaviorist Dr. Soraya V. Juarbe-Diaz:
+According to veterinarian and veterinary behaviourist Dr Soraya V. Juarbe-Diaz:

-Using punishment to stop behaviors is not new.
-Notice I say ‘stop’ rather than ‘teach’ -- I can stop any behavior, but I am more interested in teaching my students, animal or human, to choose the behavior I want them to perform because they can trust me, because I do not hurt them and they are safe with me, and because the outcome is something they enjoy.
+Using punishment to stop behaviours is not new.
+Notice I say ‘stop’ rather than ‘teach’ – I can stop any behaviour, but I am more interested in teaching my students, animal or human, to choose the behaviour I want them to perform because they can trust me, because I do not hurt them and they are safe with me, and because the outcome is something they enjoy.